jozefkosecky/jozefkosecky/README.md

 ### Glad to see you here!
-I am a passionate mobile developer.
-I have experience with native Android and Flutter.
-I also develop both frontend and backend for mobile apps.
+I'm a dedicated mobile developer with a strong passion for crafting intuitive and performant applications.
+My expertise lies in:

+- **Native Android Development**: Building efficient and scalable Android apps using Kotlin/Java.
+- **Flutter Development**: Crafting cross-platform mobile applications with a seamless user experience.
+- **Full-Stack Mobile Development**: Proficient in both frontend and backend, ensuring a cohesive app development process.